javorkabotond/js-todo-app/README.md

  - Browser e.g Chrome, Mozilla
  - [Git](https://git-scm.com/)

-### Installing
+### How to install

 1. Clone the repository
 ```
 git clone https://github.com/javorkabotond/js-todo-app.git
 ```
-2. Click index.html and automatically opens the main browser
+2. Click index.html and the app automatically opens in the default browser

+## User interface

+The user interface comprises of:

+- a list to show tasks either to be done, marked as completed or deleted
+- a form with a text input and a button to allow the user to add new tasks

+## Scenarios

+### Empty list of tasks

+As a user, when I first open the app I see an empty list of tasks and a form to add a new task with text input and an Add button.

+### Adding a new task

+As a user, when I type into the text input and click Add, a new task will be created and shown in the list of tasks as well as the text input will be cleared so that I can add the next task.

+### Marking a task as completed

+...

+### Marking a task as not completed

+...

+### Deleting a task

+...

+### Renaming a task

+...

+### Filtering tasks by completion

+...

 ## Methods

 ### Add a task

-The first thing, I set up an array where I will push todo elem.
-Each todo itme will be an object with three properties:
+The first thing, I set up an array where I will push todo items.
+Each todo item will be an object with the following properties:

+- `id` (number): a unique identifier for the item
-- text (string): which holds whatever user types into the text input
+- `text` (string): which holds whatever user types into the text input
-- checked (bool): which helps me know if a task has been marked completed or not
+- `completed` (bool): which helps me know if a task has been marked completed or not
-- id (number): a unique identifier for the item

-### Render todo items
+### Render tasks

 Once a new todo item is added to the array, we want the app to be updated with the item rendered on the screen